Skip to content

 Deploy your application.
 By default, it deploys to your personal stage.

 All the resources are deployed as concurrently as possible, based on their dependencies.
-For resources like your sites and functions; it first builds them and then deploys the generated assets.
+For resources like your container images, sites, and functions; it first builds them and then deploys the generated assets.

-Since the build processes for some of these resources, like Next.js, take a lot of memory, the concurrency is limited by default of 4.
-You can change this by setting the SST_BUILD_CONCURRENCY environment variable.
+Since the build processes for some of these resources take a lot of memory, the concurrency is limited by default.

 You can change this based on how much memory your CI environment has.